Fontana delle Tartarughe: Legend

 The story is probably only a legend; sceptics note that it would have been very difficult to construct such a complex fountain in the dark without making any noise in a single night.
 According to historians such as Maurizia Tazertes the fountain was built over a long period between 1581 and 1588, and the Palazzo Mattei di Giove, the main residence of the Mattei, was not completed until 1616.

 Defenders of the legend point out that the Palazzo Giacomo Mattei, the earlier residence of the Mattei family, which stands directly in front of the fountain, was built in the early 16th century, before the fountain was built, and thus the legend could be true.

 Copies

 A replica of the fountain, made in Rome in the early 1900s, was bought by William H. and Ethel Crocker for their estate at Hillsborough, California.
 It was given to the city of San Francisco by their four children and installed in Huntington Park, Nob Hill, in 1954.
 It stands rather lower in the water than the Roman original.

-There are four documented replicas of Fontana Delle Tartarughe in the United States: Bloomfield Hills, Michigan; Sarasota, Florida, San Francisco, California and Newport, Rhode Island at the Elms mansion.
+There are four documented replicas of Fontana Delle Tartarughe in the United States, located in Bloomfield Hills, Michigan; Sarasota, Florida; San Francisco, California; and at the Elms mansion in Newport, Rhode Island.

 Turtle Fountain in Bloomfield Hills, Michigan is situated on a circular terrace alongside Cranbrook House.
 In recent years the fountain was restored, funded by Cranbrook House and Gardens Auxiliary.
-Photographs of Turtle Fountain on the grounds of Cranbrook House may be found through a web search.